symfony/symfony-docs/cookbook/frontend/bower.rst

     $ npm install -g bower

-After this command finishes, run ``bower`` in your terminal to find out if it's installed correctly.
+After this command has finished, run ``bower`` in your terminal to find out if it's installed correctly.

 .. tip::